openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 165: Double click – set level

 Double click – set level
-This parameter defines brightness level set after double-clicking any of the buttons.
-The same value is also sent to devices associated with 2nd and 3rd association group.
+<p&gtThis parameter defines brightness level set after double-clicking any of the buttons.
+The same value is also sent to devices associated with 2nd and 3rd association group.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: 99</p&gt <p&gtAvailable values:</p&gt <p&gt0-99 (0-99%, 1% step) – set level</p&gt

-Parameter size: 1B

-Default value: 99

-Available values:

-0-99 (0-99%, 1% step) – set level
 Values in the range 0 to 99 may be set.

 The manufacturer defined default value is ```99```.